muugumuugu/coUrses/BSC+programming-and-data-science/stats-1/notes.md

 	+ create a pivot table, and in edutor
 		+ --> Rows --> click on first categorical variables
 		+ --> Colums --> click on second catgeorical variable
-		+ --> Valuws --< click on either variable and then click on COUNTA under "summarize by" tab.
+		+ --> Values --> click on either variable and then click on COUNTA under "summarize by" tab.

 ## Lec 4.3 - Association between two categorical variables - Relative frequencies